PIN diode modulator | Amplitude modulation (AM) circuit

 PIN diode is also used in high frequency amplitude modulator circuits at UHF, VHF and microwave frequencies.
 As mentioned PIN diodes are special silicon junction diode designed to operate above 100MHz.

+Amplitude modulation is a method of modulating a carrier signal's amplitude with the information signal (i.e. modulating signal) to transmit data.
 When PIN diode is forward biased, is acts as variable resistor.
+This feature is used to achieve AM by varying forward bias of PIN diode according to the modulating signal.
 Resistance depends on magnitude of current flowing through diode.
 A high current results into low resistance and low current results into high resistance.

-As shown in the figure, positive going modulating signal reduces bias on the PIN diodes.
+As shown, pin diode circuit diagram in figure-1, positive going modulating signal reduces bias on the PIN diodes.
 This will cause the resistance to increase.
 This results into reduction in amplitude of carrier across load.

 A negative going modulating signal will add up with forward bias.
 This will cause resistance of diodes to decrease.
 This results into increase in amplitude of carrier across load.

 Variation of above circuit is also used as AM modulator in which diodes are arranged in the form of PI network.
-It consists of 3 diodes unlike two diodes mentioned in the figure above.
+It consists of 3 diodes unlike two diodes mentioned in above.

 PIN diode circuit reduces the amplitude as it acts as variable attenuator.
 In order to compensate power loss, amplifier devices are used to bring the AM signal to sufficient power level.